-- 10. Air Circulation Control allows the user to configure the operation of an Air Pump system.
-This feature is only applicable in systems where an air pump system has been installed and connected to the charger.
+- 10. Air Circulation Control allows the user to configure the operation of an Air Pump system This feature is only applicable in systems where an Air Pump system has been installed and connected to the charger.
 If an air pump system is activated, the ventilation system is disabled.
-The default setting is "OFF" (not implemented at this time). - 11.
-Watering System allows the user to set the configuration of a watering system.
+The default setting is "OFF". - 11.
+Watering System allows the user to set the configuration of a watering system

 This feature is only applicable in systems where a watering system has been installed and connected to the charger.
 The watering system is always set to turn on two hours into the EQ.
-The default setting is "OFF". - 12.
+The default setting is "OFF" - 12.
 Charger ID allows the user to enter the charger ID (5 character numeric).
 The default setting is "00000". - 13.
 Set Date and Time allows the user to set the date and time in the internal clock of the charger. - 14.
 Charge Time Control allows the user to set scheduled charge delays for the charger.
-The default setting is 0 hours. - 15.
+The default setting is 6 hours. - 15.
 Output Format Selection allows the user to configure the format of their output data.
 The customers using the IVECs system can select the "IDS Mode" while customers that are not using IVECs can select "Standard Mode".
 The default setting is "Standard Mode".
-This menu is only available in the English US Language option. - 16.
+This menu is only available in the English US Menu screens.
+If IDS mode is required in Europe, set IDS Mode on the English US Menu screen and then go back to the preferred EU language to finish setting the rest of the Charger's Configuration. - 16.
 Port Assignment allows the installer to set the Port Assignment to Port A or Port B.